Ajirola/HR-ANALYTICS-/README.md

 ## OVERVIEW
 This repository contains a comprehensive HR analysis project developed using Power BI.
 The dashboard visualizes key HR metrics and insights, enabling better decision-making and strategic planning.

+## PROBLEM STATEMENT
+The organization lacks clear visibility into staff distribution, gender balance, salary equity, and leave management, making it difficult to ensure fair compensation, monitor workforce diversity, and support data-driven HR decisions.This lack of insight can lead to inefficiencies in workforce planning, inequity in compensation, and missed opportunities for improving employee management.
+A streamlined dashboard is needed to present these insights in a quick and actionable format.

 ## OBJECTIVE
 1️⃣ Determine the headcount for each job role.